Programming is the art of getting a computer to do useful things with information.

 Here’s a real example:

 Here, you try it in the interactive Ruby sandbox below.
-In the text editor at the top, type:
+In the black window that appears at the bottom, type:

 If all went well, you should have seen